 - Cast: Guru Dutt, Waheeda Rehman, Johnny Walker

-Pyaasa is a crowning achievement, not only for Guru Dutt, but for whole of the Hindi and World cinema.
+Pyaasa is a crowning achievement, not only for Guru Dutt but for the whole of the Hindi and World cinema.

 Pyaasa is the story of a poet (Vijay played by Guru Dutt) who is an idealist.
 The world does not seem to care for him or his poetry.
 It opens with what probably is the best opening sequence in Hindi cinema.
 Vijay sees a beetle fluttering over flowers, awakening the poet in him.
 A poem is born, only to be rudely terminated by the beetle being stamped over.

 The theme of failure and frustration of an idealist runs throughout Pyaasa.
-The pain and anguish of Vijay is because of the materialistic world he lives in.
-Vijay’s story is tragic and Guru Dutt consciously refrains from making a hero of him.
-Vijay’s sacrifice is his revenge on the society.
-At the end, only Gulabo who is a romantic herself, stands by his side as Vijay prepares to run away from the society.
+The pain and anguish of Vijay are because of the mundane world he lives in.
+Vijay’s story is tragic, and Guru Dutt consciously refrains from making a hero of him.
+Vijay’s sacrifice is his revenge on society.
+In the end, only Gulabo who is a romantic herself stands by his side as Vijay prepares to run away from the community.

 The songs are a powerful device in Pyaasa to give voice to Vijay’s frustration.
-The musical score from S.D.Burman is brilliant and an important part of the film.
+The musical score from S.D.Burman is a brilliant and essential part of the film.
 Sahir Ludhanavi’s lyrics are timeless.
 He flexes his artistry in both Urdu and Hindi/Awadhi.